true-while/AI-100-Custom-hands-on/Lab3-Basic_Filter_Bot/other-resources/sdk_v3_labs/0_README.md

 Thirdly, you should have experience with the portal and be able to create resources (and spend money) on Azure.
 We will not be providing Azure passes for this workshop.

->**Note** This workshop was developed and tested on a Data Science Virtual Machine (DSVM) with Visual Studio Community Version 15.4.0
+>Note: This workshop was developed and tested on a Data Science Virtual Machine (DSVM) with Visual Studio Community Version 15.4.0

 ## Introduction

 We're going to build an end-to-end scenario that allows you to pull in your own pictures, use Cognitive Services to find objects and people in the images, figure out how those people are feeling, and store all of that data into a NoSQL Store (CosmosDB).
 We'll use that NoSQL Store to populate an Azure Search index, and then build a Bot Framework bot using LUIS to allow easy, targeted querying.

-> **Note** This lab combines some of the results obtained from various labs (Computer Vision, Azure Search, and LUIS) from earlier in this workshop.
+> Note: This lab combines some of the results obtained from various labs (Computer Vision, Azure Search, and LUIS) from earlier in this workshop.
 If you did not complete the above listed labs, you will need to complete the Azure Search and LUIS lab before moving forwards.
 Alternatively, you can request to use a neighbor's keys from their Azure Search/LUIS labs.

 ## Architecture